Review. Prerequisite Material from MATH 117 [1.5 Weeks]

 Many instructors do require WileyPLUS.
 If your section is using WileyPLUS, it is important that you buy a bundle that includes a WileyPLUS access code since you will need it in order to submit homework.
 A WileyPLUS access code includes an online electronic version of the textbook.
 You can obtain an access code in one of three ways:

-- Buy a new hard copy of the text bundled with WileyPLUS access code from the bookstore.
+- Buy a new copy of the text bundled with WileyPLUS access code from the bookstore.

-- Buy a College Algebra and Trigonometry 1E WileyPLUS access code directly from the publisher’s website.
+- Buy a Precalculus: A Prelude to Calculus 2E access code directly from the publisher’s website.

-- Buy a College Algebra and Trigonometry 1E WileyPLUS access code directly from the bookstore.
+- Buy a Precalculus: A Prelude to Calculus 2E WileyPLUS access code directly from the bookstore.

 Note on WileyPLUS access: If you purchased a MATH 118 access code over the past year, you will not need to purchase another one.
 Your access code is valid for one year.